-The County sold \$53.385 million of limited tax general obligation bonds on September 21, 2015, to provide approximately \$30 million of new financing for an open space acquisition, a real estate purchase, and several technology and energy conservation projects, as well as to refund certain outstanding bonds.
-This issue closed on October 13, 2015, after the date of the Preliminary Official Statement for the Bonds.

-Two new series of lease revenue bonds totaling approximately \$120 million are expected to be issued on behalf of the County either later this year or in 2016.
-These bonds will be secured by rental payments that are limited tax general obligations of the County.
+Prior to year-end, the County expects to issue approximately \$50 million of limited tax general obligation bonds to provide \$40 million of continued financing for the capital program of its Solid Waste Division and to refund certain outstanding bonds.
+In addition, two new series of lease revenue bonds totaling approximately \$120 million are expected to be issued on behalf of the County which will be secured by rental payments that are limited tax general obligations of the County.